MelBiggs/fullstack-frameworks-project/README.md

 All automated testing was done using [Travis-CI](https://travis-ci.com/).
 Travis was used throughout the unit testing of this project to provide continuous integration with the deployed site.
 The Travis Documentation provides all the info needed to set it up.

-With Django's built-in unittest library module and TestCase subclass, I have built tests to encompass most of my Python views, forms, and models.
-All tests pass as **'OK'** and have provided an overall result of **XX%** test coverage, which is within the approved minimum requirement for testing.
+With Django's built-in unittest library module and TestCase subclass, I have built 60 tests to encompass most of my Python views, forms, and models.
+All tests pass as **'OK'**.

 To view these tests, select an app and chose the `test.py` file.